 Eight Natural Ways to Strengthen Bones

 When you exercise with weight training you strengthen your bones and it helps avoid the risks of osteoporosis and possible fractures.

 Your bones are connected by joints, which allow them to move.
-They’re are separated by cartilage, which prevents them from rubbing against each other and wearing out.
+Furthermore, they’re separated by cartilage, which prevents them from rubbing against each other and wearing out.

 In general, the main functions of your skeletal system include: